h7b/h7b-dendron/notes/notes.daily.2022-11-16.stock-trading-spreadsheet.fifo-cost-basis.my_version.md

 id: tesj8d1zr6wuvk20bbdhi41
 title: My version
 desc: ''
-updated: 1672544623321
+updated: 1672609073104
 created: 1672460883406
 ---
 # My version

 After having researched on several [[solutions from others|notes.daily.2022-11-16.stock-trading-spreadsheet.fifo-cost-basis.script]], here is my attempt.

+[Click here](https://docs.google.com/spreadsheets/d/1CMeBjHsBpL8_txMd6hhwQkfvEhAknmi-rNLycZaXszc/edit?usp=sharing) to access my spreadsheet, with sample data and user-defined functions included.

 ## Thoughts

 Use the function `getTransactionsByTicker(stockTicker)` to retrieve all the transactions of a specific stock.
-From these extracted transactions, calculate the realized gain/loss of this stock by calling the custom formula `realizedGainByTicker(stockTicker)`.
-Then return the result using these two User-defined formula (UDF) `REALIZEDGAINBYTICKER()` and `COSTOFUNSOLD()`
+From these extracted transactions, calculate the realized gain/loss of this stock by calling the custom formula `fifoCalc(stockTicker)`.
+Then return the result by calling these two User-defined formula (UDF) `REALIZEDGAINBYTICKER()` and `COSTOFUNSOLD()` from within the sheet `pnl`.

 Logic:
 - Retrieve all transactions of a stock, and sort them by date
-- if a transaction has `type` as `buy` or `stock dividend`, then `push()` its `price` (unit price per share in this transaction) to the `buyQueue` multiple times.
+- if the `type` of a transaction is `buy` OR `stock dividend`, then adds the `unitPrice` (unit price per share in this transaction) to the end of the array `buyQueue` multiple times, using the [push()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push) method.
 The number of time here is defined by the `quantity` of this transaction
-- if a transaction has `type` as `sell`,
+- if the `type` of a transaction is `sell`,
-    - `shift()` one element out of the array `buyQueue` and take this element into sum as `costOfGoodsSold`
+    - removes one element (a previously registered `unitPrice` in the `buy` OR `stock dividend` transaction) out of the array `buyQueue` and take this element into `sum` as `costOfGoodsSold`, using the [shift()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/shift) method
-    - `push()` its `price` (unit price per share in this transaction) to the `sellQueue` multiple times.
+    - adds the `unitPrice` (unit price per share in this `sell` transaction) to the `sellQueue` multiple times.
 The number of time here is defined by the `quantity` of this transaction
 - `revenue` from selling this specific stock is the sum of all elements in the `sellQueue` array
-- realized gain is the difference between `revenue` and `costOfGoodsSold`
+- `realizedGain` is the difference between `revenue` and `costOfGoodsSold`
-- cost of the unsold shares is the sum of all remaining elements in the `buyQueue` array
+- cost of the unsold shares is the sum of all remaining elements in the `buyQueue` array.

-DONE:
-- how about the unrealized gain/loss?
-- did i take into account of tax and trading fee?
-- how to treat the type `stock dividend` and `cash dividend`?

 ## User-defined function

-Here is my version of the User-defined function (UDF), embedded in the spreadsheet, written in google apps script.
+Here is my version of the User-defined function (UDF), included in [this sample spreadsheet](https://docs.google.com/spreadsheets/d/1CMeBjHsBpL8_txMd6hhwQkfvEhAknmi-rNLycZaXszc/edit?usp=sharing).

 <script src="https://gist.github.com/h7b/4fc057be0fff4a5db9fd207c7d156560.js"></script>